A Machine Learning Approach to Enhancing eROSITA Observations: Results

 \subsection{Asymmetry}

 The asymmetry of a cluster, meaning its deviation from circularity in its two-dimensional profile, is another key morphological parameter.
-Asymmetry is probe of cluster dynamical state \citep{Melott_2001}, and is also a useful parameter in cluster mass estimation \citep{Green_2019}.
+Several metrics have been devised to probe asymmetry, including ellipticity and photon asymmetry \citep[see][]{Ghirardini_2022}.
+Our $R_{500c}$ asymmetry metric is modeled off of the variants used by \citet{Rasia_2013} and \citet{Green_2019}.
+We choose this formulation because of its simple implementation, usefulness as a probe of cluster dynamical state \citep{Rasia_2013}, and informativeness in cluster mass estimation \citep{Green_2019}.
 Symmetric clusters are less likely to be disturbed, and thus estimations of their mass are probably less biased.
 Asymmetry is an obvious selection criteria for a variety of cosmological uses, therefore accurately predicting asymmetry is necessary for our model to be useful.

 The $R_{500c}$ asymmetry is calculated using the same procedure as the fixed asymmetry discussed in Section \ref{training}, but uses only pixels within $R_{500c}$.
 Asymmetry varies from 0, perfectly symmetric, to 2, maximally asymmetric.
 Equation \ref{eqn_a}, shown below, describes the calculation for asymmetry.
 Here $F$ denotes the total flux, $\mathbf{X}$ is the observation image, $\mathbf{X_{180}}$ is the observation image rotated 180 degrees, and $r$ is the radius within which the flux is calculated.